rkolka/sql-manifold-9/README.md

 # Support for SQL language of Manifold® Release 9 in VSCode

 Manifold's SQL engine includes multiple features specifically designed for spatial SQL.
 Works for all data, including rasters, vector, and tables.
 The engine is automatically CPU parallel and GPU parallel.
-Includes hundreds of spatial SQL functions.

 ## Download and install
 [:floppy_disk: Click here to download VSIX](https://github.com/rkolka/sql-manifold-9/raw/master/dist/sql9.vsix "sql9.vsix")